JingleMiner/BTC-Solo-Miner/readme.md

 | Required Platform | >= ESP-IDF v5.3.X       |
 | ----------------- | --------------------- |

-Jingle Miner BTC Solo Miner is a fork of the NerdAxe miner tailored for the [NerdQAxe+](https://github.com/shufps/qaxe) control board.
+Jingle Miner BTC Solo Miner is a fork of the NerdAxe miner tailored for the [NerdQAxe+](https://github.com/shufps/ESP-Miner-NerdQAxePlus) control board.

-Credits to the devs:
-- BitAxe devs on OSMU: @skot/ESP-Miner, @ben and @jhonny
-- NerdAxe dev @BitMaker

 ## Prerequisites